Chapter Seventeen IV

 “Dang, old style guns.
 You guys don’t holster nines?”

-Suit One, “Don’t need all that firepower.
+Suit One, “Don’t need all that firepower, and revolvers don't jam.
 Ours are mostly for show.
 We’re corporate security, not cops.
 We just want to talk to Miss Svensson.”

 I already know what Janah decided.